 - Follow the instructions provided.

-Set the device location
+Set the monitoring point location

 Cable for Usage monitoring